Rune23/docs/Maker.md

 ### Enforcing the target price: Liquidation

 To directly enforce the target price in the marketplace, a CDP gets liquidated by Maker if it hits its *liquidation ratio*.
-Liquidation means Maker takes over the collateral and sells it off in a *continuous splitting auction* (CSA).
-A CSA is an auction mechanism that is specialized for automatic price discovery.
+Liquidation means Maker takes over the collateral and sells it off in a *continuous splitting auction*, a public auction mechanism that is specialized for automatic price discovery.

 In order for Maker to take over the collateral so it can be sold off, *emergency debt* is instantly used to create dai that is backed by the ability of Maker to dilute the MKR supply.
 A reverse auction is used to find the lowest amount of MKR that needs to be diluted in order to raise enough dai to pay off the emergency debt.
 This type of auction is called a *debt auction*.

 Simultaneously, the collateral is sold off in a continuous splitting auction for dai where all dai proceeds up until the *liquidation penalty* are immediately sent to the Buy&Burn contract.
-Once enough dai has been bid to cover the liquidation penalty, the auction switches into a reverse auction to try to sell as little collateral as possible; any leftover collateral is returned to the borrower that originally created the CDP.
+If enough dai has been bid to cover the liquidation penalty, the auction switches into a reverse auction to try to sell as little collateral as possible; any leftover collateral is returned to the borrower that originally created the CDP.

 >*__Example 4:__ If we assume that Ether has a liquidation ratio of 145%, a penalty ratio of 105%, and an Ether-CDP is outstanding at 150% collateral ratio, the Ether price crashes 10% against the target price.
 This causes the collateral ratio of the CDP to fall to ~135%.
 As it falls below its liquidation ratio, traders can trigger its liquidation and begin bidding with dai for buying MKR in the debt auction.
 Traders can also begin bidding with dai for buying the ~135 dai worth of collateral in the collateral auction.
 Once there is at least 105 dai being bid on the Ether collateral, traders reverse bid to take the least amount of collateral for 105 dai and the remainder is returned to the original borrower.*